 - Do I have enough space for this dog in my life?
-The Braque Du Bourbonnais is a large breed and will need a copious amount of space in order for comfortable accommodation.
+The Braque Du Bourbonnais is a large breed and will need a copious amount of space for comfortable accommodation.
 If you live in an apartment, reconsider your dog of choice.

 - Do I have enough time to socialize this dog?
-The Braque Du Bourbonnais is going to need a large amount of attention and training in order to become comfortable in the suburban life.
+The Braque Du Bourbonnais is going to need a large amount of attention and training to become comfortable in suburban life.
 So either you or a family member will need to be home a large amount of the time.

 - What gender do I want?
 This one is self-explanatory.